 Applying a learning approach, targeted intervention or process faithfully and consistently with its design to create an environment that supports student success.
 Checking for fidelity of implementation is part of assessment in the continuous improvement process.

-The process of assessing student needs; designing a set of delivery strategies, interventions and activities that will engage those students while helping them build skills and knowledge they need to succeed; and recruiting the targeted students for which the activities were designed.
+The process of assessing their academic needs, then designing a set of delivery strategies, interventions and activities that will engage those students while helping them build skills and knowledge they need to succeed.

 Planning and management areas that lay the foundation for running a successful program.
 These include the schedule, the space/facility, materials and resources, budget and staff.